cosstab/xtream/README.md

 # xtream
 A place to watch videos with friends, without loss of quality.
 Just share your link and drop a video file!

+No need to set up a server or install any program or extension.

 [Try it out](https://xtream.chabal.es)

 ## Demos